 Disclaimer: A note about affiliate links in this post: some of these links will take you to Amazon where I may receive a small percentage of sales, at no extra cost to you.

 The one dish that I fell for the hardest, was actually a gelato flavor, that I have never had before.
-We spent about a week in the beautiful coastal villages of Cinque Terre and that’s where we discovered the delicacy that is Basil Ice Cream!
+We spent about a week in the beautiful coastal villages of Cinque Terre, in Liguria and it was in the little magical village of Corniglia, where we discovered the delicacy that is Basil Ice Cream!

 Basil is kind of a big thing in Liguria, where it finds perfect growing conditions!
 Yes, you guessed it -, this is also the province where the famous Pesto Genovese comes from!
 Another thing you’ll see a lot of are lemon trees!
 At a little gelato stand, we fell in love with the specialità della casa, the Basil Ice Cream with Lemon!
 I made a mental note to try and reproduce this delightfully unusual ice cream as soon as we get home.